okta/okta-sdk-nodejs/README.md

 #### Breaking changes

+ - Methods are invoked on scoped clients
+ - Method params are passed as a single object
  - Models no longer have CRUD methods
  - Methods which return `Collection` become async
+ - Enums are replaced with union types

 ### From 5.x to 6.0